danzawadzki/react-styleguidist-introduction/README.md

-Project created for the purpose of medium article with an introduction to the react-styleguidist.
+Project created for the purpose of medium article with an introduction to the react-styleguidist library.

 ## ‍💻 Technologies & related stuff

 1. React
 2. react-storygudist
+3. prop-types

 ## ⚡ ️How to run it